 As always, remember to consult with your vet in case you need to make any adjustments to the recipe based on factors such as:

 Frequently Asked Questions

 1. What can I feed a dog with struvite stones?

 Foods that have lower oxalate levels include peeled apples without the core or seeds, fish, meats, and wild rice.
 Struvite crystals often form as a result of a urinary tract infections (UTI) that will require veterinary treatment.
 However, low oxalate foods can help to dissolve them.

 2. What foods should dogs with struvite crystals avoid?

-You should avoid feeding your dog foods made with grains including corn, rice, and wheat.
+You should avoid feeding your dog foods made with grains including corn, brown rice, and wheat as they are all high in oxalate.
 Grains create alkaline urine in dogs that make them more susceptible to developing struvite stones.
 An alkaline ph is necessary for struvite stones to form and can’t form in acidic urine.
 Additional foods to avoid include:

-Vinegar that’s not distilled like organic apple cider vinegar found in some foods, should be avoided.
+Vinegar that’s not distilled like organic apple cider vinegar found in some foods, should also be avoided.

-3. What can I feed my dog with bladder crystals?
+3. What can I feed a dog with bladder crystals?

 4. Is canned pumpkin good for dogs with bladder stones?